Stephanessy/ML-project/README.md

    3. Clean data classification accuracy on the provided validation dataset for sunglasses_bd_net.h5 is 97.87 %.

 ## IV.
 Evaluating STRIP method
-   1. The threshold is the same for all models.
-You can either use the precomputed threshold or compute the threshold again (you will get the same threshold anyway)
+   1. The threshold is the same for all models if the data set range is the same.
+You can either use the precomputed threshold or compute the new threshold again.
    2. To evaluate the backdoored model, execute `strip_eval.py` by running:
       `python3 strip_eval.py <clean validation data directory> <test data directory> <model directory> <mode>`.